grjd/academic-kickstart/content/talk/example-talk/index.md

 event_url = "https://bioeng.kaist.ac.kr/index.php?mid=bio_06_03&document_srl=10020"

 # Abstract.
 What's your talk about?
 abstract = " The unreasonable effectiveness of mathematics, revisited.
-Big data and neuroscience"
+Big data and neuroscience.

+The physiscit Eugene Wigner in The unreasonable effectiveness in natural sciences"

 # Summary.
 An optional shortened abstract.
 summary = ""